AdamJSc/prediction-league/docs/domain-knowledge.md

 * The Seasons data used throughout the system is defined in code as a single data structure (see `datastore.Seasons`).

-* This is deliberately controlled by the project maintainer as a one-off action approximately once a year, immediately prior to accepting new [Entry](#entry) into a game.
+* This is deliberately controlled by the project maintainer as a one-off action that is required approximately once a year (i.e. between one Season finishing and another beginning).

 * For details on the system's default Season, see ["FakeSeason"](#fakeseason) (below).